gwcbi/genomics_prostate_cancer/README.md

 --output,-O:File              The output recalibration table file to create  Required.

 --reference,-R:String         Reference sequence file  Required.
+# used the requiered argument and then try to find the optional arguments needed by the help of the link above.

 This command was used to launch the base recalibrator: sbatch -N 1 -p short -t 2880 --export SAMPDIR=P001/P001_N scripts/base_recalibration.sh   : this is for normal tissu